ABVenu/salcurriculum/S08/V2instructorNotes.md

 **1.0** Need of Relationships

-- 1.1 - Creation of final route that supports filtering data along with pagination and sorting
-- 1.2 - Understanding of what if the project grows, and the number of nested/embedded entites grows to large numbers
+- 1.1 - Understanding of what if the project grows, and the number of nested/embedded entites grows to large numbers
-- 1.3 - Demonstrating by giving examples of A Customer Schema having many Orders, issues of these growing nested documents like querying is tough, main schema is becoming heavy etc
+- 1.2 - Demonstrating by giving examples of A Customer Schema having many Orders, issues of these growing nested documents like querying is tough, main schema is becoming heavy etc
-- 1.4 - Demonstrating need of seprate schemas - collections and link them, so that main Schema is not loaded and also maintaining the those entities is also easy
+- 1.3 - Demonstrating need of seprate schemas - collections and link them, so that main Schema is not loaded and also maintaining the those entities is also easy

 **2.0** Types of Relationships